 Shishir completed his Master’s degree in Molecular biotechnology from University of Helsinki.
-Currently he is a graduate student in doctoral program in biomedicine and his research focuses on deciphering the oncogenic role of serine protease hepsin in breast cancer.
+Recently he completed his PhD in the doctoral program in biomedicine and his research focuses on deciphering the oncogenic role of serine protease hepsin in breast cancer.
 He is particularly interested in how the cancer cell interact with the microenvironment and development of novel therapeutic agents to prevent this cross-talk.
 Shishir is also an active board member of biomedical and clinical student council and has been organizing several courses, conferences and various science outreach events.
 When not in lab, Shishir is either on a football field, hiking or traveling around Europe.

 I received my BSc and MSc in Gene Technology from The University of Tartu (Estonia), where I started in the field of applied virology, and later went on, to study the role of stem cells in liver cancer for my Master`s thesis.
 My research is focused on novel biological roles of the serine protease hepsin in breast cancer, discovery of mechanisms through which hepsin is providing advantages to cancer cells in growth and survival.
 I`m working in close collaboration with other members of the team (Topi Tervonen, Shishir M. Pant) and international collaborators in the attempt to target extracellular and intracellular functions of hepsin by using small molecules, which will provide proof of principle that hepsin is an attractive target for breast cancer therapy.

 Outside of the lab I`m a great husband, cool father, stock market investor and a beekeeper.

 Johanna Anttila received her MSc degree in Biochemistry from the Molecular and Cellular Biology Programme in University of Oulu and did her Master’s thesis in Klefström lab in 2017.
 After graduating she has continued her work in the lab as a doctoral student.
 Johanna aspires to harness oncogene MYC-dependent cancer cell vulnerabilities in the objective of translating our research into benefit of cancer patients.
 Besides science, Johanna is into various sports including frisbee golf and tennis as well as loves to spend time enjoying music and photography.